elemel/fungeoneer/docs/chapters/04/the-art-of-reckoning.md

 Whenever you trigger an operator tile, pop two numbers from the stack: first `a`, then `b`.
 Apply the operator with `b` as the left operand and `a` as the right, then push the result onto the stack.

 Adders, subtractors, and multipliers perform addition, subtraction, and multiplication, respectively.
 Dividers perform floor division, rounding down toward negative infinity.
+Modulators perform floor modulo, where the result has the same sign as the divisor.

-Modulators perform the modulo operation: `c = b % a`, where the result `c` has the same sign as the divisor `a`.
-Alternatively, the modulo operation can be expressed using floor division: `c = b - (b / a) * a`.
+All numbers on the stack are signed 32-bit integers, and all operators perform signed 32-bit arithmetic.
+Numeric underflow and overflow are fully supported, but division by zero is strictly forbidden.

 After how many ticks do you leave the dungeon?